Internal Medicine Residency – Central

 - Graduate medical education or departmental funding support to present your work at regional or national conferences

-In the last two years, our residents have presented at the following national and local conferences:
+In the last 2 years, our residents have presented at the following national and local conferences:

 - American College of Cardiology (ACC) Annual Scientific Session